Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Results

 \subsection{Model Selection and Unsupervised Learning}

 Fig. \ref{fig_bic} shows the BIC scores and the model fit (Negative Log-Likelihood, NLL) as a function of model order.
-While the NLL decreases and converges with increasing model order, the BIC reaches a minimum value at $|Z|=3$.
+The model was trained on all data, including 3, 6, and 12 month outcome variables.
+While the NLL decreases and converges with increasing model order, the BIC reaches a minimum value at $k=3$.
 Note that this minimum value is a function of the data, and we expect a higher value with greater sample sizes.

-Using the $|Z|=3$ model, we take a closer look at the latent components for several selected variables: \textsf{GOSE-6M}, \textsf{PCL-6M}, \textsf{CT-Marshall}, and \textsf{UCHL-1}.
+Using the $k=3$ model, we take a closer look at the latent components for several selected variables: \textsf{GOSE-6M}, \textsf{PCL-6M}, \textsf{CT-Marshall}, and \textsf{UCHL-1}.
 We choose these variables to show variety in variable categories, containing outcomes, imaging annotations, and blood measures.
 Fig. \ref{fig_params} shows the 3 component distributions for these four variables.
 As can be seen from the figure, the three components for \textsf{GOSE-6M} cover broad categories of global recovery, ranging from best ($Z=1$) to worst ($Z=3$).
 The \textsf{PCL-6M} distributions show that the second component ($Z=2$) has the highest likelihood of severe PTSD symptoms, as measured by this variable.
 Greater likelihood for high \textsf{CT-Marshall} scores in the $Z=3$ component can be seen from the distributions in Fig. \ref{fig_ctmarshall}.
 The measure of \textsf{UCHL-1} concentration shows that high concentrations favor the more severe global outcome group, $Z=3$.
 To get a broader sense of these 3 components, the mode of these and several more selected variables for each component are shown in Table \ref{tbl_modes}.